 - Never stop practising - this is perhaps the most grievous mistake that many yoga teachers make.
 Be careful to not get so caught up in teaching and giving to your students that you forget the importance of recharging you own energy.

 - Become a living embodiment of your teaching.

-- PRACTICE - PRACTICE - and then PRACTICE some more.
+- PRACTISE - PRACTISE - and then PRACTISE some more.
 A good teacher always teaches from her own direct personal experience!